isaacslaboratory/Raspberry-Pi-Pico-W/C-Programming/Setup-Development-Tools-Windows/readme.md

 cd ..

 ## References
+1. News about the release of the Raspberry Pi Pico W board: https://www.raspberrypi.com/news/raspberry-pi-pico-w-your-6-iot-platform/
-1. For more information about WSL, see here https://learn.microsoft.com/en-us/windows/wsl/install
+2. For more information about WSL, see here https://learn.microsoft.com/en-us/windows/wsl/install